vishal-av/Gitops-Samples/GitOps-Secret-Expressions/README.md

 **For all examples**:
 - All secret expressions use **project-level** scope (simplest!)
-- The secret expressions reference secrets stored in **HashiCorp Vault**
+- The secret expressions reference secrets stored in **Harness Secret Manager**
-- The Vault integration is configured in Harness as your Secret Manager
+- The Secret Manager is the built-in Harness Secret Manager (no external setup needed)
 - The Harness GitOps plugin resolves the expressions during manifest rendering

 ---